fan1997/DTC-SpMM-ASPLOS24/README.md

 # DTC-SpMM: Accelerating General Sparse Matrix Multiplication with Tensor Cores

-This project contains the codes for **DTC-SpMM**, a recent work aimed at enhancing the performance of general-purpose Sparse Matrix Multiplication (SpMM) on GPUs equipped with Tensor Cores.
+This project contains the codes for **DTC-SpMM**, a recent work aimed at enhancing the performance of general-purpose Sparse Matrix-Matrix Multiplication (SpMM) on GPUs equipped with Tensor Cores.
 This work has been accepted for presentation at **ASPLOS'24**.

 - **If you find this work useful, please cite this project and our [paper](https://dl.acm.org/doi/abs/10.1145/3620666.3651378 ).**